- In Columbus

 Columbus, Ohio 43220

-Our office will resume operations with limited hours starting May 4, 2020.
-Updated operating procedures will be available under the Blog tab with detailed information on how we will move forward following healthcare guidelines to safely offer our services.
+Our office is open.
+Updated operating procedures will be available under the Blog tab with detailed information on how we will move forward following current healthcare guidelines to safely offer our services.
 I appreciate your patience as we navigate safely remaining open to assist in your health & wellness throughout the fall & winter seasons.

 Feel free to reach out with any questions